wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-creating-oracle-weblogic-server-12c-virtual-machine.md

 ##To configure your Oracle WebLogic Server 12c Virtual Machine in Azure

-1. Log in to the [Azure Management Portal](https://manage.windowsazure.cn/).
+1. Log in to the [Azure Management <!-- deleted by customization Portal](https://manage.windowsazure.cn/) --><!-- keep by customization: begin --> Portal](https://manage.windowsazure.cn) <!-- keep by customization: end -->.

 2. Click **Virtual Machines**.